dreiklangdev/Scilab-RL-goalderivative/README.md

 The result is an optimal **policy** $\pi^* : S \to A$ that assigns to each state its optimal action.
 Note that a higher-level goal is not formalized in the MDP - its optimality does not ensure the objective success in reaching (or keeping) an indirect goal.
 Careful and effective design of the underlying MDP is therefore crucial for the correct and efficient convergence of RL.

-> **Research Claim 1** (Goalkinematic Reward Shaping)
+> **Research Claim 1** (Goalkinematic Potential-Based Reward Shaping)
 >
-> In goal-oriented RL training towards an optimal policy, by adding to the existent rewards a shaping term based on the DGS vector, the training can be more efficient without changing the original optimal policy.
+> In goal-oriented RL training towards an optimal policy, by adding to the existent rewards a potential-based shaping term based on the DGS vector, the training can be more efficient without changing the original optimal policy.

 In this work, rewards are deterministic, i.e. they are assigned to states by the real **reward function** $R:S\times A \to \R$, meaning at state $s_t$ the algorithm receives a reward $r_t = R(s_t, a_t)$.
 It is proven that by adding a strictly **shaping function** $F(s_t, a_t) = \gamma\Phi(s_{t+1}) - \Phi(s_t)$ with state-dependent potentials $\Phi$, the reward function can be modified to